Skip to main content

 We make our gluten-free range because we want the gluten-free table to not feel like it’s missing out.
 That means we tell you the truth about what it’s like to cook with.

-What gluten-free pasta does **not** have is gluten — the protein network in wheat that gives durum semolina pasta its springy, slightly chewy bite.
+What gluten-free pasta does not have is gluten — the protein network in wheat that gives durum semolina pasta its springy, slightly chewy bite.
 The challenge for any gluten-free pasta maker is creating that springy structure without the natural building block.
-The good blends get astonishingly close.
+A high-protein legume-based blend like ours gets astonishingly close.

 Three honest differences: